vladcuevas/Minikubes-Labs/README.md

 minikube config set memory 16384
 ```

-Browse the catalog of easily installed Kubernetes services:
+Browse the catalog of easily installed Kubernetes services, the below command allows us to see the installed addons:

 ```powershell
 minikube addons list